Erti14/portfolio/src/content/post/helpdesk_walkthrough/earth_walkthrough.md

 ## Conclusion

-Helpdesk demonstrates how chained misconfigurations — LFI, exp
+Helpdesk demonstrates how chained misconfigurations — LFI, exposed credentials, a world-writable socket, and an overly permissive sudo rule — can lead to full compromise.
+Proper coding practices, secure socket permissions, and restrictive sudo policies can prevent similar attacks.